-Re: Non-Inclusion of peer review or evidence for other role/s

-Dear (insert doctor's name)

-During your appraisal on (insert date) we discussed your role/s as (insert role)

-As your Appraiser I would not be able to validate information provided about this role/s in a meaningful way.

-□ This role/is a substantial role.

-Insufficient evidence for this role/s (the doctor's PDP objectives, agreed during their previous appraisal meeting, relating to this role/shave not been completed).
+WP1: Letter from Appraiser to Doctor (Date) Addressee Only Re: Non-Inclusion of peer review or evidence for other role/s Dear (insert doctor's name) During your appraisal on (insert date) we discussed your role/s as (insert role) □ about As your App this oraiser I would role/s not be ab in ole to valid a date information meaningful n provided way.
+This role/is a substantial role. ☐ Insufficient evidence for this role/s (the doctor's PDP objectives, agreed during their previous appraisal meeting, relating to this role/shave not been completed).
 I have documented in this year's appraisal summary that a peer review or evidence will be required to be included for next year.
 As we discussed it is essential that you include this as supporting evidence in your appraisal next year (insert year) if you continue within the role/s.
 If you are unable to undertake an appraisal within that role/s you must contact your nominated Responsible Officer (RO) (insert contact) for advice as to their requirements for adequate coverage of the role/s.
 At your next appraisal the Appraiser will check if a peer review has been undertaken.
+Yours sincerely (insert Appraiser name) Cc Appraisal Coordinator / Appraisal Lead Appraisal Officer (heiw.appraisalofficer@wales.nhs.uk) / Local Revalidation team